Ditectrev/DP-203/README.md

 ![Question 115](images/question115.jpg)

-- [ ] Number of partitions: Transaction ID.
+- [ ] Number of partitions: 32.
 Partition key: Transaction ID.
-- [ ] Number of partitions: 1.Partition key: 16.
+- [ ] Number of partitions: 1.
+Partition key: Fraud indicator.
-- [ ] Number of partitions: 8.Partition key: 1.
+- [ ] Number of partitions: 8.
+Partition key: Fraud score.
 - [x] Number of partitions: 16.
 Partition key: Transaction ID.

 ### You have an Azure Storage account that generates 200,000 new files daily.
 The file names have a format of {YYYY}/{MM}/{DD}/{HH}/{CustomerID}.csv.
 You need to design an Azure Data Factory solution that will load new data from the storage account to an Azure Data Lake once hourly.
 The solution must minimize load times and costs.
 How should you configure the solution?